 There’s something a little surprising, and sad, about gray divorce, isn’t there?

 In reality, grey divorce is not always a bad thing.
 It can be liberating, especially for people who have suffered through a truly unhappy marriage for years, whether for the kids or because of finances.
 Or maybe they really did just change and grow apart.
-It happens and people need to keep their own counsel.
+It happens.

 But it goes the other way, too.
 Like any divorce, it can be a matter of thinking the grass is greener elsewhere.
 It can be driven by fear or assumption, or even ego.
 One partner may think they are missing out on something, and they may blame the person closest to them for it—their spouse.
 They may crave new experiences.